-Similarly to other southern African countries, temperature observations indicate that the Kingdom of Eswatini has experienced a considerable increase in temperature over recent years.
+Similarly to other West African countries, temperature observations indicate that Republic of The Gambia has experienced a considerable increase in temperature in recent years.
+An analysis of climate data from 1970 to 2015 [8] shows an average rise of more than 1°C.

-An analysis of climate data from 1970 to 2015 ^[8] shows an average rise of around 1°C. Trends for precipitation are not as clear as those for air temperatures, and are variable in time and space.
-The trend indicates a slight decrease in annual values from the 1990s.
-Average annual precipitation for the Kingdom of Eswatini is approximately 780 mm, while the mean number of wet days is around 85.
+Trends for precipitation are not as clear as those for air temperatures, and are variable in time and space.

+Average annual precipitation for Republic of The Gambia is approximately 807 mm, while the mean number of wet days is around 74 per year.